The estimate header contains:

 The New Estimate button opens a blank estimate ready for you to enter data.

-The Estimate Options button opens a new window where you can perform a number of magical actions.
+The Estimate Options button opens a new window where you can perform several magical actions.

 The body of the estimate provides the following details: